-Civil Engineering Technician Example Apply theory and principles of civil engineering in planning, designing, and overseeing construction and maintenance of structures and facilities under the direction of engineering staff or physical scientists.
+Example of Civil Engineering Technician Job Apply theory and principles of civil engineering in planning, designing, and overseeing construction and maintenance of structures and facilities under the direction of engineering staff or physical scientists.

 - Develop project budgets by estimating the cost of project activities.

-These are the skills Civil Engineering Technicians say are the most useful in their careers:
+When polled, Civil Engineering Technicians say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.